PRANAVBR/ecommerce-promotion-analysis/README.md

 ## How to Use This Repository

-1. Clone the repository: 'git clone https://github.com/PRANAVBR/ecommerce-promotion-analysis.git`
+1. Clone the repository: git clone `https://github.com/PRANAVBR/ecommerce-promotion-analysis.git`
-2. The main analysis is in the 'project 1.ipynb' Jupyter Notebook.
+2. The main analysis is in the `project 1.ipynb` Jupyter Notebook.
 3. The final interactive dashboard is in the `project1.pbix` file.